-SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) 0 0 0 This Policy is not over and above the Core Strategy in terms of SEA objectives. - To maintain and enhance the quality of landscapes and townscapes + + + This Policy is not over and above the Core Strategy in terms of SEA objectives. - To improve quality of surroundings + + + This Policy is not over and above the Core Strategy in terms of SEA objectives. - To conserve and where appropriate enhance the historic environment and X X X No relationship.
+SEA Objective cumulative effect and n nt of effect (cor effects, significa nagnitude of the e three time peri ance of the effect in Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) 0 0 0 This Policy is not over and above the Core Strategy in terms of SEA objectives. - To maintain and enhance the quality of landscapes and townscapes + + + This Policy is not over and above the Core Strategy in terms of SEA objectives. - To improve quality of surroundings + + + This Policy is not over and above the Core Strategy in terms of SEA objectives. - To conserve and where appropriate enhance the historic environment and X X X No relationship.
 This Policy is not over and above the Core Strategy in terms of SEA objectives. - cultural heritage To improve air quality + + 0 This Policy is not over and above the Core Strategy in terms of SEA objectives. - To reduce the effect of traffic on the environment + 0 0 This Policy is not over and above the Core Strategy in terms of SEA objectives. - To reduce contributions to climate change 0 0 0 This Policy is not over and above the Core Strategy in terms of SEA objectives. - To reduce vulnerability to climate change 0 0 0 This Policy is not over and above the Core Strategy in terms of SEA objectives. - To improve water quality 0 0 0 This Policy is not over and above the Core Strategy in terms of SEA objectives. - To provide for sustainable sources of water supply X X X No relationship.
 This Policy is not over and above the Core Strategy in terms of SEA objectives. - To avoid, reduce and manage flood risk + ? ?
 This Policy is proposes an extension to the existing employment area within the flood zone 3 of the River Dore.
 Further investigation is required Flood risk assessment will be required and more detail should be included within the policy explanation and consultation with the Environment Agency regarding the appropriate mitigation measures required. with regards to the appropriate mitigation measures.
 To conserve soil resources and quality X X X No relationship.
 This Policy is not over and above the Core Strategy in terms of SEA objectives. - To minimise the production of waste 0 + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
-Re use of existing buildings will help to minimise waste production. - To improve health of the population + + + This Policy is not over and above the Core Strategy in terms of SEA objectives. - To reduce crime and nuisance ++ + + This Policy is not over and above the Core Strategy in terms of SEA objectives. - To conserve natural and manmade resources 0 + + This Policy is not over and above the Core Strategy in terms of SEA objectives. - Overall commentary and any cumulative effects positive cur Overall this policy is not over and above the Core Strategy in terms of SEA objectives and will have a positive cumulative effect.
-Further flood risk assessment work maybe required in order to ensure that the proposal does not lead to additional flood risk.
+Re use of existing buildings will help to minimise waste production. - To improve health of the population + + + This Policy is not over and above the Core Strategy in terms of SEA objectives. - To reduce crime and nuisance ++ + + This Policy is not over and above the Core Strategy in terms of SEA objectives. - To conserve natural and manmade resources 0 + + This Policy is not over and above the Core Strategy in terms of SEA objectives. - Overall commentary and any cumulative effects positive cur urther flood ris e Core Strategy in terms of SEA of k assessment work maybe required ood risk. -